List of people who have walked across the United States: Luke Woolfolk

 24-year-old artist Luke Woolfolk, an Iowa native, began his journey on April 1, 2018, at Cape Henlopen, Delaware, embarking upon the American Discovery Trail.
 Luke walked over 1,500 miles to reach Adair, Iowa on October 1, 2018, completing the first half of his journey.
-Luke then resumed his journey in Spring 2019, after waiting out the snow and acquiring a heavier-duty stroller.
-He reached his destination, San Diego, CA, on or around December 1, 2019, having walked over 3,000 miles.
+Woolfolk then resumed his journey in spring 2019, after waiting out the snow and acquiring a heavier-duty stroller.
+He reached his destination of San Diego, California, on or around December 1, 2019, having walked over 3,000 miles.

 David Green

-57-year-old David Green and his Brazilian stray dog Lucky left Jax Beach, FL on March 22, 2021, with the goal of raising awareness for adopted animals.
-After 14 days, on April 4, Green developed a grade 3 stress fracture on his right tibia and learned that Lucky had lymphoma.
-They returned to where they left off on June 2 with the stress fracture healing and Lucky in remission from chemo-therapy and resumed the journey towards Muir Beach, CA. Lucky succumbed to cancer 2,306 miles later, running almost every day 15–20 miles, and Green touched the Pacific on September 26, 3,340.59 miles later.
+57-year-old David Green and his Brazilian stray dog Lucky left Jax Beach, Florida, on March 22, 2021, with the goal of raising awareness for adopted animals.
+On April 4, Green developed a grade 3 stress fracture on his right tibia and learned that Lucky had lymphoma.
+They returned to where they left off on June 2 with the stress fracture healing and Lucky in remission from chemo-therapy and resumed the journey towards Muir Beach.
+Lucky succumbed to cancer 2,306 miles later, running almost every day 15–20 miles, and Green arrived at the Pacific on September 26, 3,340.59 miles later.
 His route touched The Appalachian Trail, Trail of Tears, Santa Fe Trail, Mormon Trail, Pony Express Trail and Historic Route 66.
-He blogged daily about the journey.